Methods

 on

-Subscribe to an Embla specific event with a callback.
-Added event listeners will persist even if reInit is called, either until the carousel is destroyed or the event is removed with the off method.
+Subscribe to an Embla event with a callback.
+Added event listeners will persist even if reinit is called, either until the carousel is destroyed or the event is removed with the off method.

 off